mcmuralishclint/myProject/README.md

 `docker-compose run test`

 ## Future-Improvements

-Some potential improvements for the future include:
+-   How does the solution perform?
+    - The current solution is able to cater to requests efficiently as there are indexes on the columns that  are frequently queried
+            - Indexes are added to the foreign keys as part of the `rails generate model` command by specifying the references keyword
+-   How does the solution scale?
+    -  TBA
+-   What would you improve next?
     -   Elastic search
         - I was not clear on the acceptence criteria hence implemented a generic functionality using elastic search such that, provide a name in the query name, the application should return all the instances of the available models with matching names.
     -   Auth
         - A generic authentication/authorizaton have been implemented with the help of jwt tokens.
 We can enahance this further with expiry, user scopes, etc
     -   Adding more comprehensive error handling and logging.
         - The error messages are generic right now and we can improve this further such that each scenario can have specific error messages/codes
--   Improve API structuring
-    -
     -   Including swagger documentation
     -   Move the authentication to a middleware

-## Questions-for-Future-Implementation

--   How does the solution perform?
-	- TBA
--   How does the solution scale?
-	- TBA
--   What would you improve next?
-	- TBA
+    -   Add a cache layer such that when a find querying is hit, it's first checked in the cache before searching in the db.